 Tom Dienhart, BTN.com Senior Writer, March 22, 2015

-Get Tom Dienhart's instant reaction to Maryland's loss below.
+Get Tom Dienhart's rapid reaction to Iowa's NCAA tourney loss below.

 [ MORE: Get all of our NCAA tournament coverage ]

 The star: Gonzaga?s Kyle Wiltjer was the man.
 He hit 10-of-12 shots (4-of-6 3-pointers) to finish with a game-high 24 points, nailing his first six shots.
 He was one of four Zags in double-figures.
 Kevin Pangos had 16, Gary Bell, Jr., 10 and Domantas Sabonis also hit double-figures with 18.
 Iowa star Aaron White overcame a sluggish start to finish with 19 points.